cpap7/FattyMenu/README.md

 - Finish up comments/documentation that I either forgot to write or was otherwise too lazy to write

-- Rework rendering methods for the SOP with a cleaner approach.
+- Rework rendering methods for the SOP using a cleaner approach.

+- Include search / filtering functions for the Voiceline Libary and SOP tabs

 ## Contributing